aaronksaunders/QuickEvent-Beta/README.md

-# BETA - BETA - BETA - BETA - BETA - BETA - BETA - BETA -
+# BETA - BETA - BETA - BETA - BETA - BETA - BETA - BETA
 # quickevent Module

 ## Description

 This Module Allows you to create calendar events in the default user calendar, and displays UI for editing the calendar event

+This module WILL be released in the Appcelerator Marketplace, at that time, applications using this module will no longer work,meaning the Beta period will have ended

 ## Accessing the quickevent Module